by Sage Blackwood

 Recommended Ages: 11+

-This is the first book in the "Wizard's Apprentice" trilogy, continuing in Jinx's Magic and Jinx's Fire.
-Scheduled to be released March 21, 2017 is its New York-based author's next book, Miss Ellicott's School for the Magically Minded.
+This is the second book in the "Wizard's Apprentice" trilogy, between Jinx and Jinx's Fire.
+Sage Blackwood is also the author of Miss Ellicott's School for the Magically Minded.